PhD candidate at Radboud University. thomas.koopman@ru.nl

 An algorithm for splitting an array in two on a GPU, without needing

 a significant amount of additional memory.
-Submitted to Europar.
+To appear in EuroPar'25

 Comparing Functional Array Languages.